andrew/ultimate-awesome/README.md

 - [awesome-ui-patterns](https://github.com/joshsaintjacque/awesome-ui-patterns) - A collection of UI resources that are 😎 awesome / beautiful.
 - [awesome](https://github.com/jpsantos7/awesome) - This is an awesome project about Web Development resources. ⚡.
 - [awesome-healthcare-datascience](https://github.com/jtsuvile/awesome-healthcare-datascience) - A repository for awesome resources for teams and individuals working on implementing data science in a healthcare context.
-- [awesome-solarpunk](https://github.com/Julian-1-2-3-4-5/awesome-solarpunk) - Ideas, tools, media and more to build and imagine a better and hopeful, but realistic: solarpunk future.
 - [awesome-english](https://github.com/jungju/awesome-english) - 영어 공부 for 영어 포기자들.
 - [sql-server-awesome](https://github.com/jvsouza/sql-server-awesome) - Lista de técnicas e ferramentas para trabalhar com o sistema gerenciador de banco de dados relacional Microsoft SQL Server.
 - [awesome-CD](https://github.com/jzsh2000/awesome-CD) - Collection of CD (cluster of differentiation) molecules.